 If you’re suffering with cardiac, bowel, bladder, neurological or other symptoms that have been difficult for your doctor to diagnose and treat, you may have an autonomic nervous system disorder.

 NorthShore University HealthSystem Neurological Institute brings together an expert multidisciplinary team and the latest technology to diagnose and treat autonomic nervous system disorders.
 Our clinic houses state of the art, non-invasive diagnostic testing, and our specialized autonomic care team works with patients and their physicians to develop an individualized autonomic dysfunction treatment plan for adults and children over 7 years of age.

 The autonomic nervous system regulates virtually all of our body functions and systems, such as blood pressure, pulse, body temperature, breathing, sweating, bowel function and sleep patterns.
-The autonomic nervous system is made up of three parts, including the following:
+The autonomic nervous system is made up of three parts, including:

 - The sympathetic nervous system, which tends to increase and accelerate or speed up body functions